96 beautiful diapers made with love. That is 48 sets of diapers for 48 little angels and their families.

 #7.
 We will also happily accept your diaper cut outs, flannel fabric, or monetary contributions through our headquarters for the families that we serve!

-Where to I get the patterns?
+Where do I get the patterns?

-Due to persistent technical difficulties, we have removed our download link.
 Please email firstname.lastname@example.org for your FREE Teeny Tears patterns, instructions, and project welcome packet!

 Wooden Patterns?!
 Whaaaaa?
 Check out the beautiful, true-to-proper-size, long-lasting, professionally-cut wooden patterns that we have available for purchase!
 All proceeds go toward our continuing mission to provide diapers for angel families. http://teenytears.myshopify.com/